okpy/jassign/docs/notebook-format.md

    expected output of the test is the output of the cell.
 2. Tests are grouped into questions, and each question has associated metadata such as the question name and number of points.
-3. Metadata about questions and assignments are expressed within notebook cells in YAML.
+3. Metadata are expressed within notebook cells in YAML.

 This format is designed for easy assignment authoring.
-Typically, a notebook in this format will be converted to the [OK format](https://github.com/data-8/Gofer-Grader/blob/master/docs/ok-test-format.md) before it is distributed to students.
+A notebook in this format can be converted automatically to the [OK format](https://github.com/data-8/Gofer-Grader/blob/master/docs/ok-test-format.md) before it is distributed to students.